 Luffa in Vietnamese Cuisine (Mướp)

 Vietnamese cooks prize mướp for its versatility and ability to absorb the aromatic flavors that define the cuisine: fish sauce (nước mắm), garlic, shallots, and fresh herbs.
 The vegetable's mild taste allows it to complement both land and sea proteins, making it a staple in home cooking throughout Vietnam.
-Learn more about cooking with luffa in our complete luffa cooking guide.
+The flavor in Vietnamese dishes often depends on how well ingredients absorb seasoning, and luffa excels at this.

 - Mướp hương: Smooth luffa (Luffa aegyptiaca), also called mướp tây - most common variety